How do you build a law degree?

 1. Build out your foundation in first year.

 2. Explore your options in second year.

 3. Prepare for graduation in third year.

 The Juris Doctor (JD) professional degree program provides the educational foundation to practice law in all common-law jurisdictions in Canada and around the world.

-The Admissions Committee uses a holistic approach to applications that takes into account a number of factors in addition to grades and the LSAT results.
-Queen’s Faculty of Law endorses the goal that the geographic, ethnic, cultural, racial and socio-economic diversity of the Canadian population should be reflected in the ranks of those granted access to legal education.
+The Admissions Committee uses a holistic approach to applications that considers several factors in addition to grades and the Law School Admission Test (LSAT) results.
+We endorse the goal that the geographic, ethnic, cultural, racial and socio-economic diversity of the Canadian population should be reflected in the ranks of those granted access to legal education.

-- All applicants are required to take the LSAT
+- You are required to take the LSAT.

-- LSAT scores for the past five years may be used.
+- LSAT scores for the past 5 years may be used.